MrWelsch/nvim/README.md

 ## 🥂 Introduction

-`minvim` was created to serve as a good entry point for people who are new to neovim.

-It has a sane amount of features/plugins for day-to-day programming.
+This config has a sane amount of features/plugins for day-to-day programming.

 ## ⚙️ Installation